 You’re all set for an all-night cram session.
 Enough coffee to rouse a hibernating bear.
 An array of chocolates and candies for your late-night sugar hits.
-Your phone’s switched to silent, your rainbow of highlighter pens is glistening in the lamplight and you just popped a couple of No-Doz.
-Everything’s set to go, except for one thing… Dinner.
+Your phone’s switched to silent and your rainbow of highlighter pens is glistening in the lamplight.
+Everything’s set to go, except for one thing… dinner.

 Sound familiar?
 Ask any dietitian and they’ll tell you there are several things wrong with that picture.
-Read on and discover how what you eat and drink can have a big impact on how you perform in that make-or-break exam.
+Read on and discover how what you eat and drink can have a big impact on your physical and mental health, and how you perform in that make-or-break exam.

 Hit the fridge, before you hit the books

 We’re all equipped with our very own super-computers: our brains.
 These tremendously-complex organs are capable of working non-stop, simultaneously processing thousands of inputs and running literally millions of processes every single day.
 The one thing our brains need from us is pretty simple: food.